learn-co-curriculum/dsc-project-template/TEMPLATE_README.md

 ### Visual 1
 ![graph1](./images/genre_domestic.png) ![graph3](./images/genre_foreign.png)

 Genres 'Adventure' and 'Sci-fi' returns the highest median gross for movies within our dataset.
+'Family' does well domestically, but not too well internationally.
+'Action' is also a consistent genre that performs better than average.

 ### Visual 2
 ![graph2](./images/genre_totals.png)